Alfresco/alfresco-js-api/docs/NodesApi.md

 Get node children

-Returns the children of the node with identifier **nodeId**.\nMinimal information for each child is returned by default.\nYou can use the **include** parameter to return addtional information.\n
+Returns the children of the node with identifier **nodeId**.\nMinimal information for each child is returned by default.\nYou can use the **include** parameter to return addtional information.\n\nThe list of child nodes includes primary children and also secondary children, if any.\n

 ### Example
 ```javascript